RasaHQ/medicare_locator/data/core/chitchat.md

 * inform{"facility_type": "rbry-mqwu"}
     - facility_form
     - form{"name": "facility_form"}
-* ask_weather OR ask_builder OR ask_howdoing OR ask_whoisit OR ask_isbot OR ask_howold OR ask_restaurant OR ask_time OR ask_wherefrom OR ask_whoami OR handleinsult OR nicetomeeyou OR telljoke OR ask_whatismyname OR howwereyoubuilt
+* ask_weather OR ask_builder OR ask_howdoing OR ask_languagesbot OR ask_howold OR ask_restaurant OR ask_time OR ask_wherefrom OR ask_whoami OR handleinsult  OR nicetomeeyou OR telljoke OR ask_whatismyname
     - action_chitchat
-    - find_facility_types
-* inform{"facility_type": "rbry-mqwu"}
     - facility_form
-* ask_weather OR ask_builder OR ask_howdoing OR ask_whoisit OR ask_isbot OR ask_howold OR ask_restaurant OR ask_time OR ask_wherefrom OR ask_whoami OR handleinsult OR nicetomeeyou OR telljoke OR ask_whatismyname OR howwereyoubuilt
+* ask_weather OR ask_builder OR ask_howdoing OR ask_languagesbot OR ask_howold OR ask_restaurant OR ask_time OR ask_wherefrom OR ask_whoami OR handleinsult  OR nicetomeeyou OR telljoke OR ask_whatismyname
     - action_chitchat
     - utter_continue
 * deny